-"It is the responsibility of each student to ensure that his or her name is removed from the rolls should they decide to withdraw from the class.
+It is the responsibility of each student to ensure that his or her name is removed from the roll should he or she decide to withdraw from the class.
 The instructor does, however, reserve the right to drop a student should he or she feel it is necessary.
-If a student decides to withdraw, he or she should also verify that the withdrawal is recorded before the Final Withdrawal Date.
-The Final Withdrawal Date for this semester is [insert date here].
-The student is also strongly encouraged to keep any paperwork in case a problem arises.
+If a student decides to withdraw, he or she should also verify that the withdrawal is submitted before the Final Withdrawal Date.
+The last date to withdraw for this semester is Month XXth, YEAR.
+The student is also strongly encouraged to retain their copy of the withdrawal form for their records.